unboundsecurity/unbound-integration/public-key/README.md

 2. unbound-cert.pem - The Unbound public certificate signed by DigiCert (in PEM format).
 3. digicert-chain.pem - The chain of certificates that signed the Unbound certificate.

+# Validating Debian and RPM Packages

+Unbound packages are provided with a signature that you can use to verify the integrity of the Debian or RPM package.

+This is a one-time procedure that includes:
+1. Obtaining the verification key (*unbound.pgp* file).
+Note: It contains the public part of the key that had signed the UKC software distribution in the PGP-ARMOR format.
+The file is derived from the corresponding certified PEM file.
+2. Optionally, asserting the integrity of the verification key and the validity of its certificate.
+Refer to [Verify UB Certificate](#verify-the-certificate).
+3. Adding the verification key to the native verification infrastructure for the RPM and Debian package managers.
+Refer to [Verify a Package using the Public Key](#verify-a-package-using-the-public-key).

 ## Verify a package using the public key